-\paragraph{Update rule} Given a thought $\vec{\hat{z}}^{(i)}$ from update step $i \ge 0$, we aim at modifying it such that the correction module assigns an increased probability to it for being correct.
-Thus, we calculate the gradient of the estimated correctness score $s$ with respect to $\vec{\hat{z}}^{(i)}$, i.e., $\nabla_{\vec{\hat{z}}^{(i)}} s$.
-Next, we take a step into the direction of higher self-estimated correctness, i.e. we add a multiple of $\nabla_{\vec{\hat{z}}^{(i)}} s$ to $\vec{\hat{z}}^{(i)}$.
-The step width is determined such that a predefined probability mass is expected to move.
-To achieve this, we first take a probing step of length 1, then calculate the distance as the $L_1$ norm between the initial distribution and the probe distribution and finally choose the step width $\alpha \in \mathbb{R}^+$ such that it scales the distance to $\delta$ which is a hyperparameter.
-The full gradient step thus reads
+\paragraph{Update Rule.} As described in \Cref{subsec:formalization}, we aim at modifying $\vec{\hat{z}}^{(i)}$ such that the correction module assigns an increased correctness (i.e., \F-score in this application to QA).
+To apply \Cref{eq:gradient_update}, we have to define how the step size $\alpha$ is chosen in our QA application.
+We choose a time-independent $\alpha$ such that a predefined probability mass $\delta$ is expected to move.
+To this end, we first take a probing step of length one, calculate the distance as the $L_1$ norm between the initial distribution and the probe distribution and choose the step width $\alpha \in \mathbb{R}^+$ such that it scales the linearized distance to the hyperparameter $\delta$:

-with a constant $\epsilon \in \mathbb{R^+}$ for numerical stability.
-Note that the same updates could also be applied directly to the probabilities $\vec{\hat{y}}$ instead of the logits.
-However, optimizing in energy space has the advantage that we do not need to constrain the optimization as in probability space.